-Some day hikers have the natural stability and fortitude to withstand trail rigors in lightweight hiking shoes as opposed to traditional hiking boots.
+Some hikers have the natural stability and fortitude to withstand trail rigors in lightweight hiking shoes instead of traditional hiking boots.

 There’s nothing better or worse about one or the other — it’s simply a matter of personal preference.

 If you’re one of those hikers with strong ankles who prefers to move fleet-footed through the trees, a pair of the best men’s hiking shoes might be perfect for you.

 Here’s your comprehensive guide to picking out the ideal version for the next time you hit the trails…